strategineer/personal-website/content/blog/2025-05-17/index.md

 {{< book "9789188805645" >}}

-# The Calendar of Nechrubel.
+# The Calendar of Nechrubel

-In Mörk Borg, at dawn, the GM rolls a die, on a 1, a catastrophe is unleashed upon the world and after 7 of these catastrophes have crippled the world beyond repair, the world ends.
+In Mörk Borg, at dawn, the GM rolls a die, on a one, a catastrophe is unleashed upon the world and after seven of these catastrophes have crippled the world beyond repair, the world ends.

 Conceptually this is really cool but mechanically it provides an explicit timer and eventual end to the campaign.